-Working as a sole trader can be a sensible option if your company isn’t bringing in much money, everyone’s situation can be different but we usually have a simple rule of thumb that if your annual profits from a business are less than around £30,000 you may be better off working as a sole trader.
-There’s less paperwork and accounting to deal with - but you might want to check out our article ‘Sole Trader vs Limited or umbrella - what’s best for you?’ before making a decision.
+Working as a sole trader can be a sensible option if your company isn’t bringing in much money.
+Everyone’s situation can be different, but we usually have a simple rule of thumb: if your annual profits from a business are less than around £30,000, you may be better off working as a sole trader.
+There’s less paperwork and accounting to deal with.

 It’d be a good idea to check out the aforementioned article ‘What are the Tax Implications of Closing a Limited Company?’ - or even better - talk through your options with an accountant so you can be sure to make the best decision for your circumstances.

 We provide simple online accounting for contractors, freelancers, sole traders, limited companies, and small businesses.

 With over 11,000 clients, we offer a range of fixed-fee packages and bespoke solutions so you can design a service to suit you.
 We help with accounting, tax reporting, Self Assessments, payroll, expenses, bookkeeping, and much more.

 We’re not just another software provider - we offer unlimited support and advice through our client management team and expert chartered accountants.
 Give us a call today on 0333 311 8000 or find out more.